harmony-one/h/progress/yuriy-menkov.md

 A large amount of statistical data was also collected from various wallets as well as during the testing of the copy-trading bot.
 Together with the team, we performed an in-depth analysis and refined our understanding of the optimal wallet for copy — specifically, the parameters related to position duration and the amount of capital managed by a wallet.
 At this stage, we have identified a target wallet to copy, currently [demonstrating](https://docs.google.com/spreadsheets/d/1pjsCwev2f1LRCTxYeH_52hnpa-qwKvestzQSXaUBCGs/edit?gid=1638702728#gid=1638702728) a positive APR of 120%.

+A statistical analysis identified a set of parameters for filtering wallets suitable for copy-trading: median position duration of 10–100 blocks, deposit size no greater than 5% of the pool’s liquidity, and an APR above 50%.
+Several wallets matching these criteria have now been found — we are currently using one with an annual APR of 150%.
+Additional [tools](https://copy-trading-wallet-1.fly.dev/copy-trading-stats) were also added to compare wallet operations in real time.

 Q1/2026 plans:
 Adding hedging functionality to the copy-trading bot and integrating it with a hedging-analytics service to enable real-time long and short position generation.
 Expanding the collection of hedging-related statistical data to develop a more robust and profitable strategy.